schoolofcities/urban-data-storytelling/urban-data-storytelling/urban-data-storytelling-importance/urban-data-storytelling-importance.md

 12. *Wrap up your final deliverable.* Discuss and iterate your data insights with your team and partners.
 Integrate your data visualizations within your narrative to bring together your final story.
 Finalize your story in the form of the final deliverable of your choosing - this could be a story map, webpage, slide deck, report, etc.

-13. *Communicate using your final deliverable.* Circling back to steps 1-12, implement tips for effective visual deliverables (e.g. reduce visual clutter, minimize words on slides, etc.) and, if applicable, apply tips for effective verbal presentations (e.g. tone, voice, etc.)
+13. *Communicate using your final deliverable.* Circling back to steps 1-12, implement tips for effective visual deliverables (e.g. reduce visual clutter, minimize words on slides, etc.) and, if applicable, apply tips for effective verbal presentations (e.g. tone, voice, etc.).

 <br>